-Mi Quang may come across as just another bowl of noodles and its similarities to Cau Lau are strong, but there’s a few key differences.
+Mi Quang may come across as just another bowl of noodles and its similarities to Cau Lau are strong, but there are a few key differences.
 Whole prawns, marinated quails eggs, peanuts and the richest of pork broths, makes this dish our pick of the two mainstays in Hoi An.

-Accompanied with the standard bowl of greens and herbs (Cau Lau typically ommits the mint), you can personalise this dish to your exact tastes.
+Accompanied by the standard bowl of greens and herbs (Cau Lau typically omits the mint), you can personalise this dish to your exact tastes.
 The heavily reduced pork broth is the standout here, and with eggs that are scrambled through adding another texture, it won us over with the first mouthful.

 4. BA THUẬN

 This staple originates from the wartime when the need for a simple and easy dish, made with readily available produce, was introduced to save families during the famine.
-Simply put, its chicken with rice.
-Nothing fancy here, but a iconic symbol of resilience.
-The chickens were always used when they stopped laying eggs, and the rice was sourced from the left over ‘broken’ grains.
+Simply put, it’s chicken with rice.
+Nothing fancy here, but an iconic symbol of resilience.
+The chickens were always used when they stopped laying eggs, and the rice was sourced from the leftover ‘broken’ grains.

 Numerous people told us to head to Ba Thuận for the best in Hoi An.
 It was another down-an-alley type joint, with half a dozen tables inside and the kitchen out the front.
 Ingredients were super fresh and the smile emanating from the owner was contagious.